rhezab/smile/docs/principles.md

 ## Abstraction is your friend.

-Related D.R.Y. is when something becomes useful enough it should be abstracted into a component, object, or plugin that can be reused by others.
+Related to D.R.Y. is when something becomes useful enough it should be abstracted into a component, object, or plugin that can be reused by others.
 As one example of a failure, in the first version of psiTurk we envisioned most of it working using a command line.
 This meant that we had a command-line shell interpreter that made direct calls to Bobo (the library that interfaces to Amazon Web Services).
 Later we wanted to make a web dashboard GUI to replace the command line.
 However, we had to go back and re-abstract the Mechanical Turk function into a more general class that could be used by *either* the command line or the front end.
 In the first place, it would have made sense to do that abstraction.
 Lesson learned.

 ## Limit choices so that the only options are to do things correctly.